Zhiyao0223/DSTR_Assignment/README.md

 # DSTR_Assignment

-This is a university rating system created in command line interface (CLI) using C++ language and OOP concepts.
+This is a university rating system created in command line interface (CLI) using C++ language and OOP concepts with Search and Sort algorithms.